Quickstart Guide

 2. Enter a name for the new account and optionally add a custom logo for the account.

-3. To allow compute nodes to bypass Intel's IAS attestation and successfully enroll regardless of attestation failing, click the check box “This is a test-only deployment”.
-For more details about Attestation Bypass refer to the user guide Disable Fortanix CCM Attestation.
+3. To allow compute nodes to bypass attestation and successfully enroll regardless of attestation failing, click the check box “This is a test-only deployment”.
+For more information about Attestation Bypass, refer to the Disable Fortanix CCM Attestation.

 4. Click CREATE ACCOUNT to complete the account creation.